Old favorites. New pals. Lots of Chandra in your face everywhere. That can only mean one thing: it's time for Core Set 2020!

 Ask your local store about Open Dueling at the Prerelease, and prepare to battle!

-Starting off with Dominaria, the previous Standard-legal set, and continuing on into Core Set 2019 is the ability to actually pick up a booster box at the Prerelease!
+Want more of the core set?
+Well, good news!
+Something relatively new to Prerelease is the ability to actually pick up a booster box at the Prerelease!

-That's right: if you preorder a Core Set 2019 booster box ahead of time, you can actually buy your box and bring it home (or crack it all open there!) right away.
+That's right: if you preorder a box ahead of time, you can actually buy your box and bring it home (or crack it all open there!) right away.
 Contact your local store for more details.

-Similarly, you can also buy Planeswalker Decks on Prerelease day as well.
-Open Dueling or not—feel free to pick up a deck and get to battling!
+Similarly, you can also buy Planeswalker Decks on Prerelease day as well!
+Open dueling or no, feel free to pick up a deck and get to battling.

 So, gather up your friends, take another look through the Card Image Gallery, make sure you're preregistered at your local store, and get ready to come out to the Prerelease and have fun!

+Wondering what to expect?
 Have any thoughts or questions?
-Wondering what to expect?
+Feel free to send them my way.
 I'm happy to hear from you!
-Feel free to send them my way.
-You can always get in contact with me by sending me a tweet or asking a question on my Tumblr.
-I'll be around.
+You can always get in contact with me by sending me a tweet, messaging me on Instagram, emailing me, or asking a question on my Tumblr.
+I'll be reading them!